elastic/support-diagnostics/README.md

 support-diagnostics is an elasticsearch plugin designed to assist users with gathering diagnostic data about their cluster and nodes.
+Supports elasticsearch 1.0.0 and above.

 ### Installation: